-- 13:26 When the wheat stalks appeared, so did the weeds.
+- 13:26 When the wheat stalks appear, so do the weeds.

-- 13:27 Some of the people who worked for the farmer asked him, ‘Boss, didn’t you plant good seed that didn’t have weeds mixed in?
+- 13:27 Some of the people who work for the farmer ask him, ‘Boss, didn’t you plant good seed that didn’t have weeds mixed in?
 Where did all these weeds come from?’

-- 13:28 The farmer said ‘Someone who has it in for me did this.’
-So the farmhands asked, ‘Do you want us to go out in the field and pull the weeds?’
+- 13:28 The farmer says, ‘Someone who has it in for me did this.’
+So the farmhands ask, ‘Do you want us to go out in the field and pull the weeds?’

-- 13:29 The farmer said, ‘Oh, heavens no. If we tried to pull those weeds, we would end up pulling some of that wheat, too.
+- 13:29 The farmer says, ‘Oh, heavens no. If we try to pull those weeds, we would end up pulling some of that wheat, too.

 Mustard seed story